HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 2. As a data consumer (e.g. researcher with a keyboard), I want to be able to view and share a unique citation identifier so that a reader of my manuscript can obtain the data needed to reproduce my results.
 Anyone can use the citation identifier to view and download all the original cited data and metadata files for a project from the DCP.
 3. As a data consumer, I need a simple way to reference a project in the DCP so that I can fulfill the requirements of a Creative Commons attribution license (CC-BY).
 4. As a data contributor or consumer, I need a way to use the citation identifier to access the output produced by the DCP Matrix Service for the data being cited.
+5. As a member of the Data Operations team I want to be able to create citations for each of the projects that I include in a Data Release (which is defined as a point-in-time selection of specific verions of data from the DCP).
-5. As a data contributor or consumer, I want to be able to update my project and provide versioned views of the data being cited.
+6. As a data contribuor or data consumer I want to be able to update my research project (consisting of an arbitrary selection of data that I have selected) and have a versioned citation identifier that can be used to reference discrete point-in-time versions of my research project.

 ## Scientific "guardrails" [optional]